paulfranco/FragmentDemo4/README.md

 This is a practice project for passing data using the Fragment Object.

-White the Bundle Object is usually used to pass Primitive Data Types (String, int, float, long) the Fragment Object can not only be used to pass Primitive Data Types but also Non-Primitive Data Types (HashMap, ArrayList, and custom Class like Employee or Student)
+While the Bundle Object is usually used to pass Primitive Data Types (String, int, float, long) the Fragment Object can not only be used to pass Primitive Data Types but also to pass Non-Primitive Data Types (HashMap, ArrayList, and custom Class like Employee or Student)